ormichaeli/Stocks-analysis-and-alerts/README.md

 The stock market is a complex and dynamic environment where prices can change rapidly and unpredictably.
 Investors, traders and analysts need to keep track of these changes in real-time to make informed decisions and take advantage of market opportunities.
 However, it can be challenging to monitor stock data manually, especially for those who are new to the market.
-To address this need, we have developed a program that provides alerts and analysis on stock data The program uses historical and real-time stock data from reliable sources to provide insights into market trends, volatility, and performance.
+To address this need, we have developed a program that provides alerts and analysis on stock data.
+The program uses historical and real-time stock data from reliable sources to provide insights into market trends, volatility, and performance.

 #### BUSINESS GOALS